Tristan-Eye9/PG-takehome/README.md

 - assume the data is updated every 15 minutes

     - Hardcoded to "15min" per specification.
-    - Interestingly, Alpha Vantage’s free tier only returns ~100 intraday points (compact mode), which is usually 1–2 trading days at 15‑minute intervals.
+    - Alpha Vantage’s free tier only returns ~100 intraday points (compact mode), which is usually 1–2 trading days at 15‑minute intervals.
 The same grouping/averaging logic would scale to a full month if premium access (outputsize=full) were available.
-    - I built a simple CS script that generates test cases in my test branch.
-It can process a full month of data, and for further details refer to the testing section.
+    - A simple CS script was built to test cases in the test branch.
+It helped test if the app could process a full month of data.
+For further details refer to the testing section.

 - groups by the day